athena-ceo/trusted-service/README.md

 ## 🚀 Quick Start

+The simplest option to check the framework is the integrated demo (client + in-process server) which runs the test/demo client and the Trusted Services server in the same process.
+`streamlit run launcher_testclient.py ./runtime direct`

 Choose your path: develop the framework, run an existing application, or build a new one.

 ### Framework Development (Docker - Recommended)